Shazam2morrow/hacktips/Web/command-injection.md

 ### Exploiting blind OS command injection by redirecting output

 Sometimes one can redirect output of a command into a file which is accessible by him.
-For example, a web application can store static resources in the `/var/www/static` that are publicely available to the users and if the application is vulnerable then the following command will redirect output of the command and store it in the file that is accessible by anyone:
+For example, a web application can store static resources in the `/var/www/static` that are publicly available to the users and if the application is vulnerable then the following command will redirect output of the command and store it in the file that is accessible by anyone:

 ```whoami > /var/www/static/whoami.txt```